Fierce women: learning about women’s history through games and fun

 Vox Feminae as a platform started in 2010, but for those who are just getting to know feminism in Croatia, can you briefly introduce yourself to us?

-Common Zone is from its beginnings working on expanding spaces for affirmation, education and more visibility of its primary target groups: women, youth and LGBT persons.
-The organisation is also providing services to OCD’s is Croatia aimed at raising their visibility such as video and web production.
+Common Zone is from its beginnings working on expanding spaces for affirmation, education, and more visibility of its primary target groups: women, youth, and LGBT persons.
+The organisation also provides services to OCD’s is Croatia aimed at raising their visibility such as video and web production.
 Our media production involves many young volunteers, who are trained and encouraged to think critically about gender and mainstream media.
-Common Zone has extensive experience working with youth, artists, LGBT community and elderly.
-The organisation is he biggest CSO advocate for gender balance in media and cultural sector in Croatia, and also has experience in advocating LGBT workplace equality.
+Common Zone has extensive experience working with youth, artists, the LGBT community and the elderly.
+The organisation is the biggest CSO advocate for gender balance in media and cultural sector in Croatia and also has experience in advocating LGBT workplace equality.

 Photo by Adriana Mirna Marin